This article is also available in: German

-Born in India to a middle-class family, Prem began speaking about peace at an early age.
-He left his native land in 1971 to travel to Europe and America where he inspired audiences with his unique perspective and wisdom.
-Over four decades later he continues to speak from his heart, without script or rehearsal.
-To fulfill his vision of helping people to discover peace in their lives, he maintains a demanding travel schedule, flying an average of 100,000 nautical miles and attending approximately 80 events across the globe every year.
+For more than 50 years, he has continued to speak from his heart, without script or rehearsal.
+To fulfill his vision of inspiring people to discover and practice peace, he maintains a demanding travel schedule, flying an average of 100,000 nautical miles and attending approximately 90 speaking engagements across the globe every year.

 Recent Achievements and Recognition

 Prem Rawat embraces creativity and cutting-edge technology to further his work.
-He is an inventor and highly accomplished pilot, with over 13,500 hours flying time, most of it spent flying himself to his speaking events.
-Prem is married with four grown-up children and two grandchildren.
+He is an inventor, musician, and a highly accomplished pilot with over 14,000 hours flying time, most of it spent flying himself to his speaking events.
+Prem is married with four adult children and three grandchildren.

 - Prem Rawat: Honors & Awards

 - Keys to Cities, Honorary Citizenship, City Seals

 - Special Honors given by Government Officials

 - 2006: Title first conferred by Pierre Weil, rector of the International University of Peace, UNIPAZ Florianopolis, Brazil

 - 2007: Designated Ambassador of Peace for the Basilicata Region of Italy by the governor, and the City of Sondrio, Italy

 - 2011: Appointed by Gianni Pittella MEP, 1st Vice President of the European Parliament, as “Ambassador for Peace” on behalf of the Brussels Declaration Pledge to Peace, signed at the European Parliament in 2011